Skip to main content

 What we don't want

 Point an agent at a legacy codebase, ask it to produce a new one, hope for the best.
 Call it "the Claude zombie rewrite."
 You end up with a target codebase that nobody understands either, plus a generation gap between the old assumptions and the new.
-What has the agent has overlooked, misunderstood, assumed?
+What has the agent overlooked, misunderstood, assumed?
 A black box gets replaced with a different black box.
 That is not a rewrite, that is a transcoding.

 What we want instead